-Registration for the 2018 Water Festival is now closed.
+Registration for the 2020 Water Festival is now closed.
 Teachers can sign up their classes to be on the waiting list.

 All transportation is arranged and paid for by the Niagara Children's Water Festival.
-Teachers will receive an information package in early April confirming their date of attendance and bus pick up time.
+Teachers should have received a confirmation letter confirming their date of attendance and bus pick up time.

 If you arrive late at the festival, and it is in the middle of an activity, wait and proceed to your next scheduled activity.
 Festival Staff will be on hand to help you with this.

 In most cases, there will be room for parent volunteers to ride the bus.
 Ensure that at least one adult supervisor from each school drives separately to the festival in case there is a need for a student to be transported back to the school.
-Parking will be available on site.

 St. John Ambulance Medical First Responders will be onsite throughout the duration of the Water Festival.

 If a student needs first aid care, bring them to the First Aid station located in Lot P, near the Water Wagon.
 If it is a more serious injury, call 911 immediately and notify a member of the steering committee.

 Cell phone reception may be unreliable, depending on your service provider.
 If you need to make an emergency call, come directly to the information desk in the Ian Beddis Gym.
 One of our festival volunteers will assist you.